 The analysis tools perform the most fundamental spatial analysis operations.
 For example, it has your basic extract, overlay, and proximity tools.
 But it also solves basic statistics like finding the mean, counts, and standard deviation.

 - Perform overlay operations like intersect, union, and spatial join.

-- Find proximity using buffers and near tables.
+- Find proximity using the buffer tool and near tables.

 - Extract features by selecting, clipping, and splitting features.

 The buffer is an example of a tool in the analysis tools.
 When you set a value, it generates a polygon around features at a set distance.

 Cartography tools refine data for the production of maps.
 For example, you can create graticules and grids.
 You can also generalize features for display at different map scales.